akshay0819/sentinel-assignment-akshay/README.md

 ## 🔭 What We Would Do Next

 - Add mTLS between proxy/backend
+- Add HTTPS support for the gateway ALB using a proper domain and SSL certificate
-- Replace hardcoded IP with internal DNS
+- Replace hardcoded IP with internal DNS-based service discovery
-- Add CloudWatch + Prometheus
+- Add CloudWatch + Prometheus for centralized logging and observability
-- Use Secrets Manager/Vault
+- Use Secrets Manager/Vault to securely store and access sensitive values
 - Clean up infra and enhance CI/CD
 - Put Gateway EKS in private subnets and use the created gatway bastion with ssm for changes in pods and create a Apllication load balancer for public access.